MollyAP/reading-notes3/102/Class07/Notes07.md

 Operator:

-&& = logical and
+&& means logical and

-|| = logical or
+|| means logical or

-!	= logical not
+!	means logical not

 **<h2>JavaScript Type Operators</h2>**

 Operator:

-typeof = Returns the type of a variable
+typeof means Returns the type of a variable

-instanceof = Returns true if an object is an instance of an object type
+instanceof means Returns true if an object is an instance of an object type

 **<h2>JavaScript Bitwise Operators</h2>**